-The process to recruit for focus groups is similar to many other qualitative market research studies.
+The process to recruit for focus groups is similar to many other types of qualitative market research.

 Qualitative research is an excellent way to explore mindsets, perceptions, and the decision-making process of participants.

 However, these projects are only as good as the people you find to participate in them.

 Thinking about conducting a focus group and need help with recruitment?
 Here are 5 steps you'll need to follow to find high-quality participants.

 Our qualitative recruitment firm can recruit participants for your market research study in as little as 24 to 48 hours.
 To learn more, contact our market research company.